Osborne Peasgood

 Osborne Harold Peasgood CVO (5 March 1902 – 25 January 1962) was an organist at Westminster Abbey who played at a number of state occasions in the Abbey, including the Coronation of Queen Elizabeth II.

 Peasgood was born in London on 5 March 1902 and gained a scholarship to the Royal College of Music when he was 17.
 He became a Fellow of the Royal College of Organists in 1926 followed by a doctorate at Dublin in 1936.
 Peasgood taught the organ at the Royal College of Music and had become sub-organist at Westminster Abbey from 1924.

 Peasgood also composed two services and from Handel's Water Music, he published an edition of a suite for the organ.

+Portrayals

+Peasgood was portrayed by Robert Daws in Sarah Wooley's audio drama People Everywhere Will Sing, which was broadcast on BBC Radio 3 in 2022.